EdVenty/blackRacers/README.md

 3. Start the program:
 - Select the robot as shown in point 2. f.
 - Click the "Load Start" button shown in point 2. a.
-- In the window that opens, find the GitHub repository folder, select the file "wroracer_last_win.py".
+- In the window that opens, find the GitHub repository folder, select the file "wroracer_last_win.py" or "wroracer.py".
 Click "Open".
 - ![image124](https://user-images.githubusercontent.com/80317959/130161366-c95fb988-52e0-43c4-be1e-80dfca4feae8.png)
 - The program is running.
 Click on the button to start the ride.